rouille/YelpKaggle/README.md

 * `common.py`: Functions used in the various notebooks.

 ## Software and Libraries
 Python 3.5 is used for this project.
+Various libraries are used along the project.
+These include:
+* sklearn 0.19.1
+* keras 2.0.0.
+TensorFlow is used as a backend.
+* xgboost 0.7.post3
+* pandas 0.19.2
+* seaborn 0.7.1
+* PIL 4.0.0
+* numpy 1.12.1
+* matplotlib 2.0.0
+* tqdm 4.11.2